Detailed Retreat Itinerary

 - Musée National Picasso-Paris

-The Maison de Victor Hugo is closed for renovations, but might be open by June.
+The Maison de Victor Hugo is closed for renovations, but should be open by the time we arrive.

 You can set up one last writing session in the magnificent Place des Vosges or the Square Saint-Gilles du Grand Veneur, or people watch on the terrace of one of the many wonderful cafés.
 We recommend Carette, Ma Bourgogne, Les Philosophes, Chez Marianne, and Le Loir dans La Théière.